dandavison/dandavison.github.io/pages/classical-mechanics.md

 Going back to the informal definition of derivatives above, we're at some point
 $t$ in time, and we imagine starting to advance time a tiny bit, and we look at the change in where the unit vector points, after this infinitesimally small amount of time passes.
-A unit vectors always has length 1, so it can't grow in length.
+A unit vector always has length 1, so it can't grow in length.
 There's only one thing it can do: it can point in a slightly different direction.
 What direction has it gone in?
 It's basically like the hand of a clock.
-It's not too hard to see that if the hand of a clock changes just a tiny bit, then the tip moves in a direction that's a almost a tangent to the circle.
+It's not too hard to see that if the hand of a clock changes just a tiny bit, then the tip moves in a direction that's almost a tangent to the circle.
 Change "tiny" to "infinitesimally small" and the "almost" goes away: so the time derivative of the radial unit vector is a vector pointing at right angles to the radial vector.
 This unit vector in that direction is called